 Q. Can I reinject into previous packers once I get to the end?

 A. Yes, you can go back and forth as many times as you need to ensure all the crack has been thoroughly injected.

 Q. Can I use the injection tool again later after I have used it?

-A. Yes, but you will need to flush out the piston/hose and tip with some solvent like Xylene or M.E.K .Then pump a little engine oil through to lubricate for storage.
-Flush with solvent before the next use.
+A. Yes, but you will need to flush out the piston/hose and tip with only with some solvent.Then pump a light engine oil through to lubricate for storage.
+Drain the oil and flush with polyurethane before the next use.